 \section{Abstract}

-Large Language Models (LLMs) are claimed to be capable of Natural Language Inference (NLI), necessary for applied tasks like question answering and summarization, yet this capability is under-explored.
+Large Language Models (LLMs) are claimed to be capable of Natural Language Inference (NLI), necessary for applied tasks like question answering and summarization.
 We present a series of behavioral studies on several LLM families (LLaMA, GPT-3.5, and PaLM) which probe their behavior using controlled experiments.
-We establish two factors which predict much of their performance, and propose that these are major sources of hallucination in generative LLM.
-First, the most influential factor is memorization of the training data.
-We show that models falsely label NLI test samples as entailing when the hypothesis is attested in the training text, regardless of the premise.
-We further show that named entity IDs are used as "indices" to access the memorized data.
-Second, we show that LLMs exploit a further corpus-based heuristic using the relative frequencies of words.
-We show that LLMs score significantly worse on NLI test samples which do not conform to these factors than those which do; we also discuss a tension between the two factors, and a performance trade-off.\footnote{Code and LLM outputs (from LLaMA and GPT-3.5) are available at \url{https://github.com/Teddy-Li/LLM-NLI-Analysis}.}
+We establish two biases originating from pretraining which predict much of their behavior, and show that these are major sources of hallucination in generative LLMs.
+First, memorization at the level of sentences: we show that, regardless of the premise, models falsely label NLI test samples as entailing when the hypothesis is attested in training data, and that entities are used as ``indices'' to access the memorized data.
+Second, statistical patterns of usage learned at the level of corpora: we further show a similar effect when the premise predicate is less frequent than that of the hypothesis in the training data, a bias following from previous studies.
+We demonstrate that LLMs perform significantly worse on NLI test samples which do not conform to these biases than those which do, and we offer these as valuable controls for future LLM evaluation.\footnote{Code and LLM outputs (LLaMA and GPT-3.5) are available at \url{https://github.com/Teddy-Li/LLM-NLI-Analysis}.}